dfelinto/blender-manual/manual/files/media/video_formats.rst

    This container enforces the video codec, you can only define quality parameters.
 `WebM <https://en.wikipedia.org/wiki/WebM>`__: ``.webm``
    A free open-standard container format, designed to be used for internet streaming.
-   Note that this container can only hold VP8 or VP9 video, and Vorbis or Opus audio.
+   Note that this container can only hold a VP9 video codec, and Vorbis or Opus audio codecs.

 .. _files-video-codecs: